roboncode/shorty-go/README.md

 * [Badger](https://github.com/dgraph-io/badger) - Embedded Go Key/Value Database for a simple standalone exec using
 * [Mongo](https://github.com/mongodb/mongo-go-driver) - To handle clustered services such as in a Kubernetes environment

+The Mongo database uses [go-cache](github.com/patrickmn/go-cache) to ttl cache to prevent burdening the database with redundant requests.

 ## Running as Docker container

 ```